codescv/hidea/README.md

 Provide simple querying interface of hbase tables.
 This plugin is mainly used for development/testing purposes(especially local development databases), so a full list of configuring options might not be supported.
 Use at your own risk!

+## Installing
+Just install the zip under snapshots/ to your intellij idea

 ## Debugging instructions
-1. set up development environment according to instructions [here](http://www.jetbrains.org/intellij/sdk/docs/basics/getting_started/setting_up_environment.html)
+1. Set up development environment according to instructions [here](http://www.jetbrains.org/intellij/sdk/docs/basics/getting_started/setting_up_environment.html)
+1. Open the project dir from intellij idea
-2. run 'Plugin' target from intellij idea
+1. Run the 'Plugin' target from intellij idea

-## Building with maven (to be supported soon)
+## Building with maven
 1. install following libs to your local maven repo:

         mvn install:install-file -Dfile=forms_rt.jar -DgroupId=com.intellij -DartifactId=forms_rt -Dversio=14.1 -Dpackaging=jar